MikiP98/iProperties/README.md

 - Open the console in the target directory or use the `cd` command to go there
 - Run command `iProperties` or `Iris`

-This will run the preprocessor with the default config You can pass additional flags to the command to change the behavor of the preprocessor
+This will run the preprocessor with the default config
+You can pass additional flags to the command to change the behavior of the preprocessor
-Here are the available falgs:
+Here are the available flags:

 | Flag                                     | Description                                                                            |
 |------------------------------------------|----------------------------------------------------------------------------------------|